brandonlenz/iso-8583/README.md

  * Creation and building of ISO-8583 messages
  * Validation of created/parsed ISO-8583 messages

- At the moment this library easiest "point-of-entry" is to run the simple CLI interface in the [Demo](src/main/java/com/brandonlenz/iso8583/Demo.java) class.
+ At the moment this library’s easiest "point-of-entry" is to run the simple CLI interface in the [Demo](src/main/java/com/brandonlenz/iso8583/Demo.java) class.
  This simple application can be used to demo the library as well as the messaging specification.

+ The next major step will be building a web front-end making use of this library in order to allow intuitive manipulation of host messages.

  #### Notes:

  This library is by no means suited for production use, however the goal is to continually improve and extend the library's capabilities.

- There are certainly code smells and less-than-desirable patterns implemented.
-Over time these will be refactored and improved.

  Overall, I hope to foster a balance of abstraction and maintainability while building/expanding this library, without sacrificing a high level of test coverage.